-Many other methods have been developed to address the global problem of shear estimation.
-To prepare for the next generation of wide-field surveys, a wide range of shear estimation methods have been compared blindly in the Shear Testing Program (STEP) ((Heymans et al., 2006; Massey et al., 2007a)).
+Many other methods have been developed to address the global problem of the shear estimation.
+To prepare for the next generation of wide-field surveys, a wide range of shear estimation methods have been compared blindly in the Shear Testing Program (STEP) ([29, 56]).
 Several methods have achieved an accuracy of a few percent.
 However, the accuracy required for future surveys is of the order of 0.1%.
-Another challenge, called GREAT08 ((Bridle et al., 2009)), has been set outside the weak lensing community as an effort to spur further developments.
+Another challenge, called GREAT08 ([15]), has been set outside the weak lensing community as an effort to spur further developments.
 The primary goal was to stimulate new ideas by presenting the problem to researchers outside the shear measurement community.
 A number of fresh ideas have emerged, especially to reduce the dependence on realistic galaxy modelling.
-The most successful astronomical algorithm has been found to be the lensfit method (Miller et al., 2007; Kitching et al., 2008).
-In the upcoming GREAT10 challenge, the image simulations are more sophisticated and complex, in order to further improve the accuracy of the methods.
+The most successful astronomical algorithm has been found to be the lensfit method [62, 47].
+In the upcoming GREAT10 challenge, the image simulations will become more sophisticated and complex, in order to further improve the accuracy of the methods.

-4. 2D mapping of the dark matter
+4 2D mapping of the dark matter